tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

 A class's methods define its behavior.
 Methods fall into two main categories: **constructors** and all other methods, which come in many types.
 A constructor method is used only to create an instance of a class.
 Other types of methods can be used for virtually any application behavior.

-Generally, two types of (non-constructor) methods are used: **instance methods** and **static methods**.
-Instance methods depend on the state of a specific object instance for their behavior.
-Static methods are also sometimes called class methods because their behavior isn't dependent on any single object's state.
-A static method's behavior happens at the class level.
-Static methods are used largely for utility; you can think of them as being global methods (á la C) while keeping the code for the method with the class that defines it.
-For example, throughout this tutorial, you'll use the JDK `Logger` class to output information to the console.
-To create a `Logger` class instance, you don't instantiate a `Logger` class; instead, you invoke a static method named `getLogger()`.
-[Learn more](https://developer.ibm.com/learningpaths/java-get-started/java-language-basics/#listing1)
-Other example of static methods: Connection method in util class which create a connection to the DB.

 **Accessor methods** là getter và setter.
 To encapsulate a class's data from other objects, you declare its state (variables) to be `private` and then provide accessor methods.
 The naming of accessors follows a strict convention known as the **JavaBeans pattern**.
 In this pattern, any attribute Foo has a getter called `getFoo()` and a setter called `setFoo()`.
 The JavaBeans pattern is so common that support for it is built into the IDE.

-The Java language's programming paradigm is based on the concept of object-oriented programming (OOP).
-The Java language is a C-language derivative, so its syntax rules look much like C's.

 Object-oriented languages follow a different programming pattern from **structured programming languages** like C and COBOL.
 The structured-programming paradigm is highly _data oriented_: You have data structures, and program instructions act on that data.
 Object-oriented languages such as the Java language combine data and program instructions (behaviours) into objects.

-### JavaBean

-JavaBeans là những Class có thuộc tính được khai `private`, muốn truy cập những thuộc tính này phải dùng setters, getters.
-Java Bean có mục đích là:

-- Gather together and store related information of an object into a Class.
-Ví dụ `SinhVien` là một nhóm đối tượng có các thuộc tính như họ tên, giới tính.
-Mục đích cuối cùng là lưu trữ dữ liệu trong quá trình xử lý nghiệp vụ một cách tiện lợi nhất.
-- Vì Java Bean để lưu dữ liệu nên class JB không có chứa methods xử lý nghiệp vụ (business logic, tính toán, truy cập database).

-Trong DOTNET cũng có bean.
-Javascript cũng có bean.

-Nếu không có Java Bean.

 ### Constructors